ramaardanaa/zora-test-app/README.md

 #### Notes
 - Implement ISR on CourseDetail Page every 1 hours (faster page load and caching)
 - Implement Lazy load on Courses Page (increase full load speed time)
+- Add page 404 not found when routes/path is not found
 - Mobile Friendly
 - Total time spent on the project: 8-10 hours